SigmaRichards/MorrowindPotions/README.md

 Included is the source for two applications.
 The first is the command-line scripts using python.
 The second is a web-app designed in react by someone who has a total of 4 hours experience in JS and has a few missing lobes in his brain.

+Finally, if you want to use (or just see) the web-app, I'm hosting it [here](https://potions.whaleback-golf.com) for the time being.

 ## Data

 Regardless of how you want to use this, you will need the data.
 In the first upload of this, I've included the data files, but whether I need to remove them for whatever reason later we'll see.